 Advanced written and oral communication skills are essential to all careers and courses.
 The Year 12 English result is counted in the top four subjects when determining ATAR.
-Specifically, strong skills in English are essential in careers such as journalism, public relations, management and teaching.
+Specifically, strong skills in English are essential in careers such as journalism, public relations, Research assistant, Content Writer, Publisher, Teacher, Marketing Executive, Social-Media Manager.